 Member Achievement Pins

 - Members work toward the requirements of a pin throughout the 4-H year (October 1 – September 30).
 Pin applications ask members to highlight 4-H and project-related events, activities and achievements accomplished within the 4-H club, county/district, region, state, or beyond.
-In-person, hybrid, virtual, and distance learning events and activities are able to be considered as part of the member’s experience.
+4-H members need to engage through in-person, hybrid, virtual, and distance learning opportunities in order to meet the requirements listed on each award application.

 - Applications can be typed or legibly handwritten.